COVID-19 pandemic in Canada: First Nations

 On March 19, the Pimicikamak Cree Nation in northern Manitoba restricted entry to essential travellers, and Chief David Monias said the Sayisi Dene and others are doing the same.

 As of March 19, the Council of the Haida Nation said it was discouraging all non-resident travel to the islands "for the time being."

 On March 27, Wasauksing First Nation declared a state of emergency with Gimaa (chief) Wally Tabobondung announcing the creation of a response team and the state of emergency via YouTube video.
 In an update posted on May 16, the chief and council announced they had installed cameras with facial and licence plate recognition technology at local checkpoints to identify outsiders entering the territory.
 Cottagers leasing property on the territory had been barred from entering until June 6.
 As of June 6, anyone entering the Wasauksing must have a tag issued by the band government and provide information for a centralized registry.
-Re-opening has been occurring in phases.
+Re-opening occurred in phases.
 As of an update posted on June 21, the state of emergency had been extended an additional 90 days.

 On October 1, in anticipation of the "Second Wave," Tk’emlups te Secwepemc Secwépemc First Nation instituted a mandatory face mask policy in indoor spaces where physical distancing was not possible, including hallways, staircases, and shared vehicles.

 As of October 8, the infection rate in Indigenous communities had been one-third of the infection rate in non-Indigenous communities, according to an update from Indigenous Services Minister Marc Miller.
 Miller praised Indigenous leadership and with Indigenous Services Canada's Chief Medical Officer Dr. Tim Wong, encouraging Indigenous people to remain vigilant and safe.

-First Nations communities are prioritized amongst others in the first phase of vaccinations against the virus.
+First Nations communities were prioritized amongst others in the first phase of vaccinations against the virus.